Curb Racing: Truck No. 43 history

 In 2004, the team ran a part-time No. 43 in the NASCAR Craftsman Truck Series.
 The truck debuted at the Martinsville with Johnny Sauter failing to qualify a Curb Record Chevrolet.
 Both Johnny and his brother Jay Sauter had formerly driven for Curb in the Busch Series.
 The No. 43 next ran at the Milwaukee Mile with Jay and Johnny's father Jim Sauter driving a Curb Records Chevy, finishing 13th.
 Johnny Sauter then returned at Indianapolis Raceway Park with Curb Record again on the truck, qualifying 6th and finishing 2nd to Chad Chaffin.

 After his runner-up finish, Sauter secured sponsorship from Co-Pilot for Richmond, finishing 11th in a Chevy.
 At Darlington Raceway, the team's then-current Busch Series driver Josh Richeson ran a Curb Records Ford.
 The team's final appearance of 2004 was at the season finale at Homestead-Miami Speedway, where Tim Schendel ran the No. 43 Texpar Energy Chevy, however Schendel was caught up in a wreck.
 The team shut down following the season.

 This team was co-owned with Johnny Sauter under the name Edge Performance Group.
-Sauter's runner-up at IRP was as close as Curb would come to becoming the fourth (at the time) owner to win a race in all three NASCAR national series.
+Sauter's runner-up at IRP was as close as Curb would come to becoming the fifth (at the time) owner to win a race in all three NASCAR national series.
 Bill Davis (in 2005) and Gene Haas (in 2014) have since joined this club.